 For an insight into Brahms the composer and pianist, we recommend our review of a recording of his piano music played on period pianos.
 The review called Historical Timbres is by Jeffrey Dane and contains a wealth of historical detail.
 The article If Brahms Had Lived...
 A Conjectural Obituary speculates on what Brahms may have achieved if he had lived a further 15 years.

-Here are some further links to good sheet music by Brahms:
+Here are some further external links to sheet music by Brahms:

 These albums provide a selection of Brahms' major and best-loved works: